 Acceptable Budget Items and Costs: Allowable direct costs include salaries and fringe benefits for project personnel and the direct cost of data, supplies, other incidental expenses and any subcontracts required to conduct the project.
 Domestic travel for the purpose of sharing results with policymakers and researchers at professional conferences and other venues is a permissible expense.
 Costs for items such as rent, utilities and other costs of doing business must be included as part of overhead and not billed separately as a direct cost.
 Indirect costs (overhead) are limited to 12 percent of the budget, excluding any subcontracts.
 Your expected overhead charges (up to the 12 percent limit) should be included in the anticipated budget figure that you provide as part of the initial letter of inquiry.
 NIHCM will not cover expenditures for patient care, case management services, capital purchases including computers, international travel or lobbying.
 Additionally, NIHCM will not accept a budget that includes an additional “fee” beyond the labor expenses, other direct costs and overhead.

 Full proposals will be judged using the following criteria:

 - Significance – Are the research questions or study objectives proposed by the project important and significant?

-- Expected Impact – Is the study likely to produce findings or products that will advance knowledge and impact health care spending, quality or access?
+- Expected Impact – Is the study likely to produce findings or products that will advance knowledge and have a positive impact on the health care system or policy?
 Will study findings be disseminated to relevant target audiences in ways that can maximize study impact?

 - Timeliness – Will the study be completed in a timeframe that enables it to have sufficient impact?
 Is the proposed timeline realistic and feasible?